chenx/oj/C++_Note.md

   - element range (3): void splice (iterator position, list& x, iterator first, iterator last);
     Transfers the elements in the range [first, last) from list x into *this before the element pointed to by position.

-- In summary, a default std::priority_queue<int> behaves as follows:
-  - It stores int values.
-  - It uses a std::vector<int> internally to manage the elements.
-  - It functions as a max-heap, meaning the largest integer will always be accessible at the top using top().
-  - The comparison is based on std::less<int>, which orders elements in ascending order for the underlying container, but results in a max-heap structure for the priority queue's interface.